CCS Checker AU

 3. Dual-Path Income Testing:

-• Tax Path: Uses the 100% Grossed-up RFBA to calculate HELP/HECS repayment income and Medicare Levy Surcharge (MLS) tiers.
+• HELP/MLS Path: Uses the full grossed-up RFBA to calculate HELP repayment income (leaseholder only) and Medicare Levy Surcharge income.

-4. Differential Analysis: Compares the "Baseline" (no lease) against the "Post-Lease" scenario to calculate the net annual delta across subsidy gains/losses, tax changes, and repayment adjustments.
+4. Differential Analysis: Compares the baseline (no lease) against the post-lease scenario to estimate the annual impact across CCS, HELP and MLS.
+A positive number means better income-test outcomes; a negative number means worse.

 A Simple Illustration